rohit-ns/my-project/12FACTOR-APP.md

 ---
 ## VI.
 Processes
    The app is executed in the execution environment as one or more processes.
-    Twelve-factor processes are stateless and share-nothing.
-Any data that needs to persist must be stored in a stateful backing service.
+   In the simplest case, the code is a stand-alone script, the execution environment is a developer’s local laptop with an installed language runtime, and the process is launched via the command line (for example, python my_script.py).
+On the other end of the spectrum, a production deploy of a sophisticated app may use many process types, instantiated into zero or more running processes.

 ---
 ## VII.
 Port binding
    Web apps are sometimes executed inside a webserver container.
 For example, PHP apps might run as a module inside Apache HTTPD, or Java apps might run inside Tomcat.

    The twelve-factor app is completely self-contained and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service.
 The web app exports HTTP as a service by binding to a port, and listening to requests coming in on that port.

 ---
 ## VIII.
 Concurrency
    Any computer program, once run, is represented by one or more processes.
 Web apps have taken a